Deepshikha Batheja

 thumbnail

-Deepshikha Batheja is a Fellow based in Bangalore, India.
+Deepshikha Batheja is a Research Fellow based in Bangalore, India.

 Dr. Batheja’s primary projects focus on factors influencing women’s participation and productivity in paid work in India, such as gender diversity in the workplace, gender discrimination in hiring, mental health problems arising from both personal and work stressors, and restrictive norms enforced by co-residing parents-in-law.
 She recently got involved in a large-scale village-level RCT, evaluating the impact of sports-based intervention on learning outcomes of adolescents.
 Dr. Batheja is also estimating the impact of indoor and outdoor pollution on worker health and productivity in the Indian call center setting.
 She co-led the design of OHT’s PhD program in collaboration with BITS Pilani on Data Sciences for Global Health.